mwln/15across/README.md

 # 15across

-a modal crossword system for building and solving grid based word puzzles.
+a modal system for building and solving grid based word puzzles.

 ## features